Independent Assurance Initiative · Est. 2026

 • Clinical trial sponsors and biotech organizations

-• Biostatistics teams preparing NDA submissions
+• Biostatistics teams preparing regulatory submissions

 • Regulatory affairs and clinical operations groups